magento/adobe-stock-integration/README.md

-Welcome to the Adobe Stock Integration community project!
+Test Welcome to the Adobe Stock Integration community project!

 ## Overview